Coast Mountain College: Aboriginal

 Coast Mountain College (CMTN) serves the people of northwest British Columbia, in a region that includes the lands of the Haida, Tsimshian, Nisga'a, Haisla, Gitxsan, Wet'suwet'en, and Tahltan peoples.
 CMTN through its First Nations Council, has entered into a relationship with the Nisga'a Wilp Wilxo'oskwhl Nisga'a (“Nisga'a House of Learning”) to promote and enable resident of the Nass Valley region to obtain post-secondary education.

 In 2020, CMTN added support for Indigenous Students to combat COVID-19.
 Indigenous students accessing college programs or services are supported by a team of First Nations Access Coordinators.
-In February 2022, CMTN’s Freda Diesing School of Northwest Coast Art alumna, artist Kristen McKay, was the winner of a Pink Shirt Day design contest held by the First Nations Access Coordinators (FNAC), that is now being distributed across all campuses in the region.
+In February 2022, CMTN's Freda Diesing School of Northwest Coast Art alumna, artist Kristen McKay, was the winner of a Pink Shirt Day design contest held by the First Nations Access Coordinators (FNAC), that is now being distributed across all campuses in the region.

 Freda Diesing School of Northwest Coast Art

-The Freda Diesing School of Northwest Coast Art focuses on traditional First Nations Pacific Northwest Coast art.
-Named after the Haida artist Freda Diesing, one of the first female carvers on the modern Northwest coast, aka Kant Wuss, Skill-kew-wat & Wee-hwe-doasl, who was born in the Sadsugohilanes Clan of the Haida in British Columbia to Flossie and Frank Johnson.
-Her Haida name, Skill-kew-wat, translates roughly as Magical Little Woman.
-At the age of 42, she undertook woodcarving apprenticeships under artists including Robert Davidson (artist).
-In 2000, she was awarded an honorary doctorate from Coast Mountain College.
-In 2002, she received an National Aboriginal Achievement Award and honorary doctorate from the University of Northern British Columbia.

-The school was opened in the Fall of 2006 by one of Freda's students Dempsey Bob.
-The school focuses on carving in the Northern Style, with drawing, painting, art history and tool-making courses supporting the carving component of the school.
-CMTN offers a certificate and degree program in First Nations Fine Art through the Freda Diesing School of Northwest Coast Art at the Terrace campus.
-This program is the first of its kind in North America, offering accredited courses recognized by the Emily Carr University of Art and Design.
-In 2021 Tahltan-Tlingit master carver, and senior advisor to the Freda Diesing School, Dempsey Bob, was one of six artists across Canada to be recognized with a 2021 Governor General's Awards in Visual and Media Arts Artistic Achievement Award.

-Starting in the 2021/22 academic year, students who complete the First Nations Fine Arts Diploma with a GPA of B are eligible for acceptance into the third year of the Bachelor of Fine Arts degree program at Emily Carr University of Art and Design.